 Upon receipt of a report of interpersonal violence, gender-based harassment, hazing, sexual assault and/or stalking, Messiah University is prepared to implement measures that facilitate the complainant's sense of safety and the University's due process which includes equitable access to supportive measures to all parties, including respondents and/or witnesses.
 Messiah University will provide complainants and respondents with prompt supportive measures before an investigation or other formal response action is completed.

-The University provides written notification to complainants and respondents about supportive measures available to them, via the Title IX Coordinator and/or designee, including measures affecting their academic, living, transportation, and working situations.
-The written notification will include the following information: who to contact to request the support measure, the support measures options that may be available and how to obtain assistance with requesting support measures.
+The University provides written notification to complainants and respondents about accommodations available to them, via the Title IX Coordinator and/or designee, including supportive measures affecting their academic, living, transportation, and working situations.
+The written notification will include the following information: who to contact to request accommodation, the accommodation options available and how to obtain assistance with requesting accommodations.

 Communication of supportive measures are limited and confidential to those that must be notified, free of charge when provided at/by the University, made available at any time, and provided at the approval of the Title IX Coordinator or designee.

-Supportive and protective measures available for request include:
+Some of the accommodations and protective measures available are:

-- Academic support or flexibility - Transfer to a different section of a class - Withdrawal from a class (if there is no option for moving to a different section) - Move to a different room, residence hall, or on-campus apartment
+- Transfer to a different section of a class

+- Withdrawal from a class (if there is no option for moving to a different section)

+- Move to a different room, residence hall, or apartment

-- Provide permission for living off-campus
+- Provide allowance for living off-campus

 - Change in work schedule

 - Change in work assignment

 - Change in parking assignment

-- Safety escort on campus
+- Safety escort for campus